 To counteract the lateral thrust of the propeller (drift), which tends to make the aircraft deviate in the opposite direction to that of rotation, it is advisable to rotate the propeller's traction axis in the direction of rotation of the propeller: for example, in the case of motors with left-hand spinning propeller, the motor itself must be rotated to the left.
 Usually about 2 degrees of deviation is sufficient to have an adequate straightening effect.
-The optimum angle must be found experimentally, whereas an insufficient rotation will produce an excessive intervention of left pedal during take-off, while excessive rotation between minimum and maximum power.
+The optimum angle must be found experimentally, whereas an insufficient rotation will produce an excessive intervention of left pedal during take-off, while excessive rotation will limit the speed performance of the aircraft and the controllability in transition between minimum and maximum power.
 The drift effect compensation must also be balanced by the use of a compensating flap on the rudder (trim).
 However, there are no operating limits for the angle of lateral deviation of the propeller shaft with respect to the longitudinal axis of the aircraft.